Collecting, cleaning, displaying, researching, and appreciating TRIVETS and related go-withs!

 Although there are no hard and fast rules in classifying trivets, the castings of each era have unique characteristics ~ which is why I personally find it helpful to to use the descriptive terms antique, vintage and contemporary.

 ● VINTAGE: Less than 100 years old.
-This category includes trivets produced before World War 2 as well as more recent, unique designs cast in smaller quantities.
+This category includes trivets produced before World War 2 as well as some unique, mid-century designs cast in smaller quantities.

-A number of mid 2oth century trivets were created in smaller quantities, making them quite collectible.
+A number of mid 20th century trivets were created in smaller quantities, making them quite collectible.
 They’re discussed in my second book The Expanded A-Z Guide To Collecting Trivets (2010).
-Here are two examples.
+Examples are: